Shando/WorldEngine_UI/WorldEngine/worldengine/README.md

+#WorldEngine_UI

-﻿This is a GUIfied version of WorldEngine - https://github.com/Mindwerks/worldengine
+This is a GUIfied version of WorldEngine - https://github.com/Mindwerks/worldengine

 GUI designed by Shando - shando69 _at_ live _dot_ com _dot_ au